giantm/TH3D-Unified-U1.R2/README.md

+Just realized this has been sitting public.
+This is a fork of the original TH3D project.
+The purpose of this repo is solely to add a Gitlab CI build integration.
+It is here,  it is an experimental POC at best.

 **This firmware is maintained by TH3D.
 The goal is an easy to use firmware for 3D printers that we have added support for.**

 **The issues queue has been disabled as some people do not understand it's for firmware problems and not technical support.**